-In 1938, the company relocated to Paris where they published the first issue of the journal in June 1938.
+In 1938, the company relocated to Paris where it published the first issue of the journal in June 1938.
 In August 1939, the journal was banned.
 Many of the articles were political and sympathized with communism (although they were largely anti-Stalinist).

 See also: Editions du 10.
 Mai (Verlag 10.
 Mai)

-- Barck, Simone.
+Barck, Simone.
 Teuber, Toralf: Ein Stratege im Exil.
 Hermann Budzislawski und ‘Die neue Weltbühne’.
 Frankfurt am Main 2004.
 H-Soz-u-Kult, 2007.
 Web.
 03 Dec.
 2012.

 Fischer, Ernst.
 Verleger, Buchhändler und Antiquare aus Deutschland und Österreich in der Emigration nach 1933.
 Stuttgart: Verband Deutscher Antiquare, 2011.